LILYHUANGPURSUIT/lilihuang-takehome-polleverywhere/README.md

 - This installs the required dependencies

+3. cd into backend
+- $ npm run db_init
+- $ npm run db_seed

+- This creates databse, tables and inserts data
+- $ npm start

-3. To run the React project.
+4. To run the React project.
 - $ npm start

 ## Home Page